kristinemlarson/gnssrefl/README_VEG.md

 ### mp1mp2
-So the sort of bad news is I am hesitant to trust the multi-GNSS teqc logs that UNAVCO computes.
-In order to avoid any confusion, for NEW experiments, I think it is best to run teqc yourself.
+So the sort of bad news is I am hesitant to trust the multi-GNSS teqc logs that UNAVCO now computes.
+In order to avoid any confusion, for NEW experiments, I think it is best to run <code>teqc</code> yourself.
 You need to have installed the teqc executable.
 Otherwise, it only requires the station name, the year, and the day of year.
 In this example, you must have the RINEX file in your directory: